 Greater Chaco Landscape Project

 The 4.2 million acre project area is made up of a checkerboard of land ownership.
 Each green circle represents an existing well pad.
 Within a 10 mile radius of Chaco Culture National Historical Park 19% of the lands are managed by the BLM.
 The Bureau of Indian Affairs (BIA) manages 79% of lands within the 10 mile radius.
 The remaining 2% is made up of State and private lands.
 Also within the Greater Chaco Landscape are Allotment Lands from the Navajo - Hopi Land Settlement Act.
 New gas and oil leases in the area surround Navajo community members.
-The BLM is opening up over 300 new leases in March 2018.
+The BLM is proposing 10,000 new leases beginning in 2018.

 Fracking is the method of extraction in the Mancos Shale/Gallup Formation project area.
 Flaring of methane gas at well sites adjacent to Navajo home sites is routine.
 Sacred sites within the Greater Chaco Landscape are endangered.
 Current and proposed fracking operations in the area raise the dangers of unsafe drinking and livestock water resources.